DETAILED ACTION

 In regards to claim 4, Yodfat et al teaches wherein the conveying device comprises at least one pump (4).

-In regards to claim 5, Yodfat et al teaches wherein an active ingredient in liquid form is stored in the active ingredient reservoir (paragraph [0141]: analyte-free perfused fluid stored in the reservoir 3).
+In regards to claim 5, Yodfat et al teaches wherein the active ingredient in liquid form is stored in the active ingredient reservoir (paragraph [0141]: analyte-free perfused fluid stored in the reservoir 3).

-In regards to claim 6, Yodfat et al teaches wherein the active ingredient reservoir containing the liquid active ingredient and the extraction device are connected to an inlet of the conveying device (Figure 25a).
+In regards to claim 6, Yodfat et al teaches wherein the active ingredient reservoir and the extraction device are connected to an inlet of the conveying device (Figure 25a).

-In regards to claim 7, Yodfat et al teaches wherein the active ingredient reservoir and the extraction device are connected to the inlet of the conveying device in such a way that the active substance and the initial liquid are drawn in simultaneously (Figure 25a).
+In regards to claim 7, Yodfat et al teaches wherein the active ingredient reservoir and the extraction device are connected to the inlet of the conveying device in such a way that the active ingredient and the interstitial liquid are drawn in simultaneously (Figure 25a).

-In regards to claim 11, Yodfat et al teaches wherein the delivery device is connected to the outlet of the conveying device (Figure 25a).
+In regards to claim 11, Yodfat et al teaches wherein the delivery device is connected to an outlet of the conveying device (Figure 25a).

-In regards to claim 13, Yodfat et al teaches a mixing chamber (3/17) for mixing interstitial liquid and active ingredient.
+In regards to claim 13, Yodfat et al teaches a mixing chamber (3/17) for mixing the interstitial liquid and the active ingredient.

 In regards to claim 15, Yodfat et al teaches wherein the mixing chamber (17) is integrated into the conveying device.